 Kazakhstan is a vast country with an equally vast amount of things to see and do.
 Kazakhstan is actually the world’s largest landlocked country and the ninth largest overall.
 Despite all of this, Kazakhstan doesn’t receive many visitors, particularly from western tourists.
 We spent just under 3 weeks in Kazakhstan and had a great time.
 Of course, it would have been impossible to see much of the country in that time, so our recommendations in this article will be focused around the Almaty region.
 Kazakhstan’s other regions have a lot to offer as well, but a combination of the landscape and transport links make Almaty the obvious place to start.

-Kazakhstan has a digital climbing guidebook, thanks to the hard work of local guide and activist Kirill Belotserkovskiy.
+Kazakhstan has a digital climbing guidebook, thanks to the hard work of local guide and route developer Kirill Belotserkovskiy.
 The guide has an excellent and informative website which is in a mixture of Russian and English.
 The guidebook is frequently updated through dropbox, which makes it a great source of relevant information.
 The guide has topos and descriptions for climbing in the Almaty region.
 This is written only in Russian, however we used the Google translate ‘Photo’ feature to translate it into English which works perfectly.
 You can find the full guide here.

 Kirill is in the process of translating the guidebook to English, and the section covering Tamgaly-Tas can be found in English on his website.